 16 of 16

 Use capillary motion.
-Make a wick with a cotton string, shoestring, yarn...
+Make a wick with a cotton string, shoestring, or yarn.
 Thoroughly water your plant.
 Shove one end of the string into the soil, about 1--inch deep.
 Firm the soil around the string.
 Put the other end in a bottle or jar of water, slightly higher than the plant container.
 The water will wick from the container of water, into the soil.
-A soda bottle, 16 or 32 oz. size, should keep the soil moist for at least a week, maybe longer, depending on the size of the pot and the... thickness of the string.

 Keep in mind that the string can drip, on its way into the container.
-Don't set this up on a good piece of furniture or near and appliance cord.
+Don't set this up on a good piece of furniture or near an appliance cord.

 If this seems too complicated, you can always use the watering globes, mentioned above.